burhan-syed/troddit/README.md

 # Troddit
 ### _A web client for Reddit_

-Built using NextJS and Typescript.
+Built with NextJS and Typescript.
 Styled with TailwindCSS.

 ## Features

-- Secure logins with Reddit to enable voting, commenting, following/unfollowing subreddits, viewing your followed subreddits, and access to your personal front page.
+- Secure logins with Reddit to enable voting, commenting, managing your subreddits and multireddits (aka feeds), and access to your personal front page.
-- 'Offline mode' to follow subreddits locally without login and generate a personal front page.
+- 'Offline mode' to follow subreddits and manage multis locally without login.
+Autogenerates a personal front page.
+  - Visit your [subreddits multi](https://www.reddit.com/subreddits), replace 'reddit' with 'troddit' in the URL, then use the 'Join All' option to quickly follow all subs locally.
 - Search for subreddits with auto-complete.
-- View posts in single column, custom multi-column with masonry layout, or a simple row mode.
+- View posts in single column, custom multi-column with a grid-masonry layout, or a simple row mode.
 All with infinite-scrolling.
-- Choose your card style: Original for full post text in card, Compact for titles and media (images and video) only, or Media to hide all text and card padding.
+- Choose your card style: Original for full post text in card, Compact to exclude post text, or Media to hide all text and card padding.
-- Gallery view: Click on a post and navigate with on screen buttons or your arrow keys through the feed on desktop.
+- Gallery view: Click on a post and navigate through the feed with on screen buttons or your arrow keys.
 Shows the post content as well as its comments from Reddit.
-Smart portrait mode to automatically arrange vertical photos and videos beside comments.
+Smart portrait mode to automatically arrange vertical photos and videos side by side with comments.
 - Hover mouse over Reddit videos to play.
-Enable to Autoplay option to play videos automatically when they enter the viewport.
-Enabling the Audio option will also play sound on the video on mouse hover if it is available.
+Enable to Autoplay option to play videos automatically when entering the viewport.
+Enable the Audio option to play sound on hover as well.
 - Responsive desktop and mobile layouts.
 - PWA to download to your computer or phone.
 - Docker support